f2prateek/dart/README.md

   @Override public void onCreate(Bundle savedInstanceState) {
     super.onCreate(savedInstanceState);
     setContentView(R.layout.simple_activity);
-    Dart.inject(this);
+    Dart.bind(this);
-    // TODO Use "injected" extras...
+    // TODO Use "bound" extras...
   }
 }
 ```

-Simply call one of the `inject()` methods, which will delegate to generated code.
+Simply call one of the `bind()` methods, which will delegate to generated code.
-You can inject from an Activity (which uses its intent extras), Fragment (which uses its arguments)
+You can bind from an Activity (which uses its intent extras), Fragment (which uses its arguments)
 or directly from a Bundle.

 The key used for the extra will be the field name by default.
 However, it can be set manually as a parameter in the annotation: `@InjectExtra("key")`